Indigenous Kidney Stories: What is a Kidney Health Check? * Are your Kidneys OK? * Keep Stronger Longer

 No 10: Transplant 1 to 4: *Introduction *Tests required *Surgery *Life after transplant

-INQUIRIES: Dorothy Brown - Renal Services Development Officer, 2nd Floor - Health House, 87 Mitchell Street, Darwin NT 0810
+Development Officer, 2nd Floor Health House, 87 Mitchell Street, Darwin NT 0810

-- designed to watch with your health worker who will tell you more about these stories.
+PD - It's easy: singer Jimmy Little.
+Designed to watch with your health worker who will tell you more about these stories.

 Transplant story: A personal journey - Menzies School of Health Research video